 Licensure is based on graduation from an accredited respiratory care program, and successful completion the national Entry Level Exam thereby earning the Certified Respiratory Therapist credential as well as successfully passing an FBI background check.

-This occupation is expected to grow at a much faster rate than the regional average.
-Average annual earnings in $54,566 in Oregon.
+Employment in this occupation is at about the statewide average for all occupations.
+Average annual earnings in $62,738 in Oregon.
 More information is available online from the Oregon Labor Market Information System.